suterma/focus-finder/README.md

 # flink
 Share direct links to parts of a web page.
 Flink is a browser extension that adds unobtrusive direct (fragment) links to and for elements on a web page.
-This enables you to create a link directly to a specific part of a web page.

 ![flink usage example](https://github.com/suterma/flink/raw/master/firefox-extension/dev/FlinkApplication.png)